Peaceful nuclear explosion: Soviet Union: Nuclear Explosions for the National Economy

 The Soviet Union conducted a much more vigorous program of 239 nuclear tests, some with multiple devices, between 1965 and 1988 under the auspices of Program No. 6—Employment of Nuclear Explosive Technologies in the Interests of National Economy and Program No. 7—Nuclear Explosions for the National Economy.

 The initial program was patterned on the U.S. version, with the same basic concepts being studied.
 One test, Chagan test in January 1965, has been described as a "near clone" of the U.S. Sedan shot.
 Like Sedan, Chagan also resulted in a massive plume of radioactive material being blown high into the atmosphere, with an estimated 20% of the fission products with it.
 Detection of the plume over Japan led to accusations by the U.S. that the Soviets had carried out an above-ground test in violation of the Partial Test Ban Treaty, but these charges were later dropped.

 The later, and more extensive, "Deep Seismic Sounding" Program focused on the use of much smaller explosions for various geological uses.
 Some of these tests are considered to be operational, not purely experimental.
 These included the use of peaceful nuclear explosions to create deep seismic profiles.
 Compared to the usage of conventional explosives or mechanical methods, nuclear explosions allow the collection of longer seismic profiles (up to several thousand kilometres).

-Alexey Yablokov has stated that all PNE technologies have non-nuclear alternatives and that many PNEs actually caused nuclear disasters.
+Alexey Yablokov has claimed that all PNE technologies have non-nuclear alternatives and that many PNEs actually caused nuclear disasters.

 Reports on the successful Soviet use of nuclear explosions in extinguishing out-of-control gas well fires were widely cited in United States policy discussions of options for stopping the 2010 Gulf of Mexico Deepwater Horizon oil spill.